Close Menu

 What Is Considered a Criminal Record in Employment Background Checks

 When employers conduct background checks, they often access more detailed information than what the public can see.
+In some industries, employers also conduct a background check for social media to better understand an applicant’s online behavior and public conduct.

 This is especially true for jobs that involve security clearances, licensing, or public safety responsibilities.